Kale Salad with Balsamic, Pine Nuts, and Parmesan

 So in the case of this salad made with raw kale leaves, instead of dressing and serving immediately, we dress the salad and then let it sit for a while, so the dressing can work its magic on the sturdy kale leaves, softening them up so we can more easily eat them.

-The following recipe is one that I adapted from the recipe that my friend Katie gave me, which she adapted from a Dan Barber recipe that appeared in Bon Appetit.
 The salad includes fresh raw lacinato kale leaves, cut into thin strips, dried sweetened cranberries, toasted pine nuts, freshly grated Parmesan cheese, and a vinegar-rich balsamic vinaigrette, sweetened with a little honey.
-All together it is a deliciously festive salad, and would make a lovely accompaniment for a holiday meal.
+All together it is a deliciously festive salad, and would make a lovely accompaniment for any meal.

 Slightly adapted from a Dan Barber recipe that appeared in Bon Appetit in 2009.

 - 1/4 cup dried sweetened cranberries, chopped (or whole golden raisins or currants)